annotell/public-docs/docs-src/docs/kognic-io/scenes/aggregated_lidars_and_cameras_seq.md

 from `LidarsAndCamerasSeq` is that point clouds are aggregated over time during annotation which results in one big point cloud in the coordinate system of the first frame.
 Therefore, ego motion data is **mandatory** for this type of scene.
-For more documentation on what each field corresponds to in the `AggregatedLidarsAndCamerasSeq` object please check the section related to [Input Overview](/docs/kognic-io/overview).
+For more documentation on what each field corresponds to in the `AggregatedLidarsAndCamerasSeq` object please check the section related to [Scene Overview](/docs/kognic-io/overview).

 Refer to [Coordinate Systems](../coordinate_systems.md) for more information about what coordinate systems to use.